iho-ohi/S130PT/01_initiate/README.md

 The 3rd Edition of S-23 “Limits of the Oceans and Seas” is not suitable for use in a digital environment.
 A transformation into a digital dataset named “Polygonal demarcations of global sea areas” would facilitate the joint standardization and service activities of IHO and other adjacent domains to support the e-Navigation concept of the IMO.
 So it is necessary to make S-23 content fit for digital dissemination through the transformation of information contained in a database of attributed area feature objects with global coverage.

+*Comment(Sewoong) : Since PT members agree with the need of S-130, the necessity needs to go to the introduction

 ...

 *Description: The reason why this Product Specification should be developed*